guyroyse/woodchuckin/code/README.md

     $ docker run -it --network host --rm redis redis-cli

-Regardless, one you'rer in `redis-cli`, just use the RG.TRIGGER command followed by the event you want to trigger and the latitude and longitude.
+Regardless, one you're in `redis-cli`, just use the RG.TRIGGER command followed by the event you want to trigger and the latitude and longitude.
 For example, here's the prediction for Punxsutawney, Pennsylvania:

     > RG.TRIGGER woodchuckin 40.9437 -78.9709